Originally Published in Tehelka on 010817

 Can technology be really bad?
 May be some technology has some bad effect.
 Here is an example.

-Well I took this photo of an old man on the roadside at Puri.
+I took this photo of the old man on the roadside at Puri.
 He was busy checking his smart-phone stopping his bicycle.
+May be it was an emergency but this is not a good habit to check your mobile on a busy roadside.

 I’m currently working with facebook developers tools.
 Trying to merge with WordPress or any other PHP application that comes my way.